 Museums

-There are three highly coveted museums located within the Harvard Square: Harvard Art Museum, Harvard Museum of Natural History, and Peabody Museum of Archaeology and Ethnology
+There are three highly coveted museums located within the Harvard Square: Harvard Art Museum, Harvard Museum of Natural History, and Peabody Museum of Archaeology and Ethnology.

-Theater, Dance & Music
+Theater, Dance and Music

 All within walking distance, our guests have access to a broad spectrum of performances from 15th century polyphony to 21st century “game-changing” theater.